Privacy Policy

 5.1 Our Sub-processors

 We use carefully selected service providers to host and operate the Services.
-A current list of these Sub-processors is maintained at snapjobreports.com/sub-processors.
+A current list is maintained at snapjobreports.com/sub-processors.
 At the date of this policy, our material Sub-processors include:

 We require each Sub-processor by contract to: (a) handle personal information only on our documented instructions; (b) implement appropriate technical and organisational security measures; (c) maintain confidentiality; and (d) cooperate with our compliance obligations.
 We remain accountable for our Sub-processors’ handling of personal information.